'Seemed like goodbye': Mariupol defenders make their stand

 The head of Britain’s armed forces, Chief of the Defense Staff Adm.
 Tony Radakin, said Putin is “trying to rush to a tactical victory” before Victory Day.
 But he said Russian forces are struggling to gain momentum in the Donbas.

 Radakin told British broadcaster Talk TV that Russia is using missiles and weapons at such a rate that it is in a “logistics war” to keep supplied.
-He added: “This is going to be a hard slog.”
+“This is going to be a hard slog,” he said.

 Fearful of new attacks surrounding Victory Day, the mayor of the western Ukrainian city of Ivano-Frankivsk urged residents to leave for the countryside over the long weekend and warned them not to gather in public places.